 Associate Professor of Microbiology & Immunology

-- Breast cancer patients show improved immune response after psychosocial intervention
+- Breast cancer patients show improved immune response and decreased inflammation after psychosocial intervention

 Selected Cancer-Related Publications

 - Swain SL, Blomberg BB.
 Immune senescence: new insights into defects but continued mystery of root causes.
 Curr Opin Immunol :,2013 Read more »